(*) Last updated by James Pro on Sept 21th, 2018.

-Best reasons to get Victorinox:
+Best reasons to get the Victorinox knife:

-- Great product at reasonable price.
+- Great knife at a reasonable price!

 - A century of good reputation for the company.

-- Lightweight so it’s easy to maneuver around.
+- Lightweight, so it’s easy to maneuver around.

 - While it can be used on big game meat, I noticed many users prefer using it on turkey and chicken instead.

 The blade is sharp, and the handle is user-friendly and keeps the user safe.

-This knife is recommended for anyone, whether a professional in the kitchen or a homemaker.
+This boning knife is recommended for anyone, whether a professional in the kitchen or a homemaker.